scullyio/scully/docs/plugins.md

 };
 ```

-### IMPORTANT

-Scully plugins are files with `.js` extension, which should be exported and used in `scully.config.js`
-file using the `require()` method.
+### IMPORTANT: _A Scully plugin must have a `.js` file extension, and it should be exported.
+In order to be used, it has to be required in the `scully.config.js` file by using the `require()` method._

 ## <a name="router-plugin"></a> Router Plugins

-### <a name="router-plugin-what-is"></a> What is a Router Plugin?

-Scully needs **router plugins** to discover data needed to pre-render your app's views.
-Any route that has a route
-parameter in it will require you to configure a **router plugin** that teaches Scully how to get the data needed for
+Any route in the application that contains a router-parameter must be configure in a **router plugin**.
+The plugin teaches Scully how Scully how to get the required data to be pre-render in the web-pages from the route-params.
-those route parameters.

-Suppose your app has a route `{path: 'user/:userId', component: UserComponent}`.
-In order for Scully to pre-render your
+Suppose your application has a route like this: `{path: 'user/:userId', component: UserComponent}`.
+In order for Scully to pre-render the
-app, it needs to know the complete list of User IDs that will be used in that route parameter `:userId`.
-If your app
+website, it needs to know the complete list of User IDs that will be used in that route parameter `:userId`.
+If the app
-had 5 users with the IDs 1, 2, 3, 4, and 5, then Scully would need to render the following routes:
+had 5 users with the IDs 1, 2, 3, 4, and 5; Scully would need to render the following routes:

 ```
 /user/1